Martinxmaina/free-genai-bootcamp-2025/sentence-constructor/MistralAI/prompt.md

 Avoid using romaji outside the vocabulary table to encourage the student to practice reading hiragana, katakana, and kanji.

-Student input: Are you hungry?I prepared some food.
+Student input: Before LIam, his son called.